Frontier: First Encounters: History

 First Encounters was the sequel to Frontier: Elite II.
 It was released by the financially struggling publisher, GameTek in Easter 1995.
 Due apparently to being published in an incomplete state, the game was significantly flawed in a number of respects on release.
 As FFE was originally riddled with many bugs, the game was extensively patched, later reissued as shareware (like Elite II) but finally withdrawn from sale.
 This was followed by a lawsuit brought by David Braben against GameTek, accusing the publisher of forcing the studio to release the game too early.
 The lawsuit was settled out-of-court in 1999.

 As the official support has ended and the game being a DOS game, First Encounters has difficulty running with post-DOS operating systems such as Windows 95, Windows 2000 and Windows XP.
 Only with DOS-emulators like DOSBox is the game playable.

 In 2000 Frontier Developments announced that FFE would be open-sourced under a GPL-similar license allowing ports, but this never happened.
 In response the community took up the support of the game, which was successfully reverse engineered by John Jordan and ported for modern operating systems in October 2005.
-JJFFE was updated until December 2009 and was later, due to the source code availability, taken up by other community developers with improved ports like FFED3D or GLFFE.
+JJFFE was updated until December 2009 and was later, due to the source code availability, taken up by other community developers with improved ports like FFED3D-AJ or GLFFE.